fshostme/docs/docs/cs2/source-gsltoken.md

 **Is there anything that can cause my GSL token to be banned?**

-Especially with CS2 game server there are some plugins which are not allowed to be used.
+Especially with the CS2 game server, there are some plugins which are not allowed to be used.
 An official list wasn't published.
 However, this includes plugins which change player inventories (weapon skins), ranks or similar.

 **What happens if my GSL token is banned?**